 In 2017 Opus carried out a major project to measure exhaust emissions from on-road traffic in the city of Barcelona and its metropolitan area.
-The project was defined by Barcelona Regional, a public agency for urban planning led by Barcelona City Council.
+Opus RSE was contracted by Barcelona Regional, a public agency for urban planning led by Barcelona City Council.
+The other entities funding the project were RACC, Barcelona City Council and AMB (Àrea metropolitana de Barcelona)

 This project has been one of the largest remote-sensing projects done in Europe and its results have pushed the city authorities to impose new restrictions on polluting vehicles.